Princess Iron Fan: Journey to the South

 According to Journey to the South, Princess Iron Fan is depicted as a goddess.
 She is the daughter of Yuhuan Shengmu and has a younger brother named Shan Cheng.
 When Huaguang Dadi (the protagonist of Journey to the South) stole the Golden Pagoda from his mother, Princess Iron Fan disguised herself and carried her iron fan, long spear, and sharp knife to seek revenge.
 In their first battle, the princess defeated Huaguang.
 Later, Huaguang coincidentally encountered an immortal who revealed his connection with Princess Iron Fan.
 After obtaining a Wind-Calming Pill from the immortal, Huaguang successfully captured Princess Iron Fan and married her.
 Due to the story of their marriage, Princess Iron Fan is worshipped alongside Huaguang Dadi in the Huaguang Great Emperor Temple in Fu'ao Village, Nangan Township.

-Other legends

-Her origins are unclear, but some legends depicted her as a Taoist goddess and the ancestor of the wind gods who was entrusted by the heavenly court, and all the wind gods were under her jurisdiction.
-She is said to be the mentor of Meng Po, the goddess of forgetfulness.

-In Yuan zaju tradition, she is the sister of Lishan Laomu (Old Mother of the Li Mountain) and was originally a friend of the Queen Mother of the West, Pilanpo and belonged to Taoism.
-She once had a dispute with the Queen Mother of the West because the Queen Mother of the West brought her own wine.
-As a result, she rose up against the scene and turned against the heaven.
+In early theatrical adaptations

+Before her appearance as the wife of the Bull Demon King in the Ming dynasty novel Journey to the West, Princess Iron Fan appeared in Yang Jingxian's Yuan dynasty zaju play Journey to the West.
+In the play, she identifies herself as an immortal who had served as an ancestor of the Wind Department (风部祖师).
+She says that she descended to the mortal world after a conflict with the Queen Mother of the West at the Peach Banquet.
+The conflict is associated with the Five Elements, with the Queen Mother of the West using the power of Metal against Princess Iron Fan's Wood and Wind.

+In the play, Princess Iron Fan also identifies Lishan Laomu as her sworn sister and Meng Po as her disciple.
+She uses an iron fan weighing more than a thousand jin and says that its twenty-four ribs correspond to the twenty-four solar terms.
+This fan is distinct from the plantain fan (芭蕉扇) that she uses in the later Ming dynasty novel.

+In popular culture